- Academic Policies pdf - IPS Student Handbook 2014-2015

 Boundaries of Academic Honesty and Dishonesty

-The following sections discuss specific expressions of academic honesty and dishonesty.
+The following sections, which are illustrative rather than exhaustive, discuss specific expressions of academic honesty and dishonesty.

 Examinations: Obtaining or distributing materials prior to the scheduled examination without the intention of the teacher; providing information to or obtaining information from another student during the examination; or attempting to change answers after the examination has been submitted are violations of the examination process.